The Symptoms of MS

-MS symptoms are often compounded by extreme fatigue, which may be worse in the afternoon, sometimes relating to a rise in body temperature.
-Some symptoms may be temporarily increased by heat intolerance – a classic MS tendency, where a rise in temperature (internally or externally) causes a person to feel much worse.
-Keeping cool through air-conditioning or various cooling devices (such as those offered by MSAA’s Cooling Distribution Program), may be helpful for people with heat-sensitive MS.
+MS symptoms are often compounded by fatigue, sometimes relating to a rise in body temperature.
+Some symptoms may be temporarily increased by heat intolerance – a classic MS tendency – where a rise in temperature (internally or externally) causes a person to feel much worse.
+Keeping cool through air-conditioning or various cooling devices, such as those offered by MSAA’s Cooling Distribution Program, may be helpful for people with heat-sensitive MS. Please visit mymsaa.org/cooling for details.

-When recovering from a symptom flare-up or learning to cope with a change in mobility, rehabilitation through physical therapy and occupational therapy can be of great value.
+When recovering from a symptom flare-up or learning to cope with a change in mobility, rehabilitation through physical therapy, occupational therapy, or speech therapy can be of great value.
 Speech therapy, therapeutic exercise, and certain medical devices may also be useful in dealing with the symptoms of MS. Some of those who have a physically demanding or highly stressful job may choose to make a career change, in which case vocational training is helpful.

-A wide variety of symptoms can occur with MS. To help categorize the effects of MS, MSAA has listed the commonly experienced symptoms alphabetically in three groups, as follows:
+A wide variety of symptoms can occur with MS, and everyone is affected by MS differently.
+To help categorize the effects of MS, MSAA has listed the commonly experienced symptoms alphabetically in three groups, as follows:

 Common Physical Symptoms of MS